WuleCloud/WuleCloud.github.io/_pages/about.md

 - *2026.06*: &nbsp;🎉 One of my papers has been accepted by *IEEE Transactions on Circuits and Systems I: Regular Papers* (TCAS-I).

-- *2026.04*: &nbsp;🎉 One of my papers has been accepted for presentation as a Work-in-Progress (WIP) poster at DAC 2026.
-See you in Long Beach, California! [[Link](https://63dac.conference-program.com/presentation/?id=WIP3275&sess=sess307)]
+- *2026.04*: &nbsp;🎉 One of my papers has been accepted for presentation as a Work-in-Progress (WIP) poster at [DAC 2026](https://dac.com/2026).
+See you in Long Beach, California!

 - *2025.12*: &nbsp;🎉 I attended the [AsianHOST 2025](https://www.asianhost.org/2025/) PhD Forum organized by IEEE CEDA and presented both an oral and a poster presentation.